danielsaatchi/EMIT/README.md

 - The open-source dataset and codes to design EMITs (SFID-tags) are available at https://github.com/danielsaatchi/EMIT.
 - The SFID-classifer is based on customized Audio-classfier developed by https://github.com/seth814/Audio-Classification.

-##  Update Notes (v0.1.1)
+##  Update Notes (v0.1.2)
 - This work is getting updated chronically from dataset to advanced codes for optimization.
 - For TPMS CAD/Simulations/3D printing on Comsol & Blender, please follow previous papers by authors published before in reputable journal with supporting informations.
+- `SN_encoder.ipynb` and `EMIT_SN.json` files are added in "/Audio Dataset" folder for encoding/decoding and deep learning process for SFID-classifier.